 In an article published last year, Campaign Monitor gave the low down on the stats for personalised email marketing, including some impressive figures such as:

-- Emails with personalized subject lines are 26% more likely to be opened (Campaign Monitor)
+- Emails with personalised subject lines are 26% more likely to be opened (Campaign Monitor)

-- 74% of marketers say targeted personalization increases customer engagement (eConsultancy)
+- 74% of marketers say targeted personalisation increases customer engagement (eConsultancy)